jeffymiyoung/JavaScript-Quizlet-App/README.md

 Press the `Restart` Button, if you'd like to restart on your progress and do it all over again!

-Press the `View Highscore` Button, if you'd like to see whose on the current Highscore Roster!
+Press the `View High Scores` Button, if you'd like to see whose on the current Highscore Roster!

 ## Screenshot:
 ![This is the starting screen for the JavaScript Quiz Web Test Application](./assets/images/screenshot.JPG)